earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * ⎯⎯⎯ and [Nishida][sc] Kitaro.
 “An Explanation of Beauty.
 Nishida Kitarō’s Bi no Setsumei.” *Monumenta Nipponica* 42.2 (Summer, 1987): 211--217. `http://www.jstor.org/stable/2384952`.

+* [Okakura][sc] Kakuzō. _The Awakening of Japan_.
+New York: Japan Society, 1921.

+* ⎯⎯⎯. _The Book of Tea_.
+Foreword and afterword by Soshitsu Sen XV.
+Tokyo: Kodansha, 1989.

+* ⎯⎯⎯. _The Ideals of the East with Special Reference to the Art of Japan_.
+London: John Murray, 1904.

 * _Onion, The_.
 “Song About Heroin Used To Advertise Bank.”
 April 18, 2001.
 Accessed Spring 2012. `http://www.theonion.com/articles/song-about-heroin-used-to-advertise-bank,1489/`.

 * _Oxford English Dictionary_.
 Oxford University Press.
 Accessed Spring 2012. `http://oed.com`.